Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### b.
 Staff

-Denis DALGO is a male, he doesn't smoke, he cooks and eats his food at school.
-He comes riding his bike.
-During breaks, he is in resting room.
+Denis DALGO is a male, he doesn't smoke, he likes cooking, he prepared his lunch each evening , so he just need to warms his food that he brings.
+He comes riding his bike because his appartenent isn't far away.
+During breaks he likes feel alone and listen to music, he go in resting room on a sofa.

 Timéo CAPUERA is a male, he doesn't smoke, he cooks and eats his food at school.
 He comes at school by car.
 During breaks  he stays in resting room.